XernasDev/Hydrogen/README.md

 # Hydrogen
-Hydrogen is a Java-based game engine developed from scratch, currently in its early stages.
-The goal is to create a modular, extensible, and performant engine suitable for 2D and 3D game and software development.
+Hydrogen is a Java-based game engine developed from scratch.
+The goal is to create a simple to use engine suitable for 2D and 3D game and software development
-It is using my own graphics library which wraps around opengl named [Photon](https://github.com/Xernas78/Photon)
+It is using my own graphics library which wraps around opengl named [Photon](https://github.com/Xernas78/Photon) It is a really important project to me because it really encapsulates the kind of programming that I want to do

-## 🚧 Project Status
+## Status
-This project is a work in progress.
-Contributions, feedback, and suggestions are welcome!
+This project is a work in progress (V2 releasing soon.. -> [check progress])

-## ✨ Features
+## Features
-- **Core Engine**: Built entirely in Java, providing a solid foundation for game and software development.
-- **Modular Architecture**: Designed to be extensible, allowing for easy integration of new features and systems.
-- **Rendering System**: Implementation of a rendering pipeline for 2D and 3D graphics.
-- **Lighting System**: Basic lighting system + some builtin shaders
-- **Input Handling**: Basic input management for keyboard and mouse events.
-- **Scene Management**: Support for multiple scenes
-- **Customization**: Lots of control and possibilities on every aspect of the app
+- A lot of things, discover it by yourself !

-## 📃TODO
+## TODO
 - Some small fixes
 - Adding text rendering (Currently working on it)
 - Physics

-## 🛠️ Getting Started
+## Getting Started​
-### Prerequisites
-- Java Development Kit (JDK) 8 or higher
-- Apache Maven​

 ### Installation
 You can simply use Jitpack !
 Add the following to your `pom.xml`: